TalaikisInc/json-db/README.md

 # Local JSON Database

-This is simple, no dependencies, local disk, table-level Node.js JSON database, which we often use in large development workloads.
+This is simple, fast, small (12.5 KB), no dependencies, local disk, table-level Node.js JSON database, which we often use in large development workloads.

 ## Install